msoos/cryptominisat/README.markdown

 that it allows for a more efficient system, with assumptions and multiple `solve()` calls.
 The python system is an interface to the C++ system that provides the best of both worlds: ease of use and a powerful interface.
+Additionally, the C++ library exposes a C compatible wrapper, enabling it to be used from C or any language which is capable of calling C functions.

 Prerequisites
 -----